 Laminate flooring can resemble anything, but it most commonly mimics the look of stone, tile or wood.
 Though the patterns can be relatively convincing, their repeating nature often gives away their manufactured origins.

 Laminate flooring also comes in glueless “click” format, while other types need glue applied during installation.
 Others still come “pre-glued,” but may need the glue to be moistened when the floors are laid.

 - Wear layer: The wear layer is the top layer of flooring that gives the whole floor a shiny, finished appearance.
 It also gives the floor much of its strength and durability.
 It protects the flooring from pet’s claws, chair legs, kids’ toys and all other daily wear.
 It also protects the printed layer from the sun’s rays, which could otherwise discolor it over time.

-- Printed layer (or decor layer): The printed layer is the look of the flooring, the pattern or markings you see.
+- Printed layer (or decor layer): The printed layer is the look of the laminate vs bamboo flooring, the pattern or markings you see.
 It can look like natural wood flooring, stone or marble, and comes in a variety of colors and patterns.

 - Fiberboard layer (or core layer): High-density fiberboard (HDF) is made up of processed softwood, which is mixed with resin and wax.
 This layer is formed with both heat and pressure, creating panels.
 The panels are then cut so that they “click” together, eliminating the need to attach each board with the floor or another board.

 - Backing layer: This layer helps to keep the flooring straight and even, and is sealed to keep out moisture, so your flooring shape and stability won’t be compromised from underneath.
 Some higher-end laminates also include foam padding, eliminating the need for a separate underlay for the flooring.